randsleadershipslack/documents-and-resources/code-of-conduct.md

 Content posted in this fashion results in a no-warning expulsion of the offending account from RLS.
 Trolling which does not meet this high bar is managed via the usual content review process.

+**The Bottom Lines***

-**Consequence:** Admins may delete messages that violate the Code of Conduct.
+* Admins may delete messages that violate the Code of Conduct.

-**Consequence:** In non-trolling cases, the authors of those messages will be notified and may be given a chance to modify the message themselves.
+* In non-trolling cases, the authors of those messages will be notified and may be given a chance to modify the message themselves.

 ## Content Review Process